 The School of Homeopathy believes in the spirit of sharing freely this germinal data of homeopathic practice.
 All of us who are involved in carrying out provings at the School are therefore delighted to present the fruits of our labours to the profession.

-To view provings conducted outside of the school please select from the following
+To view provings conducted outside the school please select from the following:

 Proving database by Jeremy Sherr, Radar Opus and Archibel

 Provings by Peter Fraser and the School of Homeopathy

 Provings by Jeremy Sherr and Dynamis